Part 2: HSC Scaling of Marks

 History Extension 114642

-How do you compare one student who scored a 90 in Mathematics Extension 2 to another student who scored 90 in Mathematics Advanced?
+Different HSC subjects vary in difficulty and competition.
+For example, how do you compare one student who scored a 90 in Mathematics Extension 2 to another student who scored 90 in Mathematics Advanced?
 It is impossible to do such a comparison without applying scaling to the marks!

-For example, the table below shows HSC marks in Maths Ext 2 and Maths ADV can only be compared fairly using scaled marks.
+The table below shows HSC marks in Maths Ext 2 and Maths ADV can only be compared fairly using scaled marks.

 Table: Scaling of Mathematics Advanced and Extension 2